Rating: ![]()

 Animation Production by OLM

-Available in the US from Geneon (formerly Pioneer) on four bilingual DVDs, sold individually or as a box set.
+Formerly available in North America from Geneon on four bilingual DVDs, sold individually and as a box set.